whscienceteacher/whscienceteacher.github.io/physics.md

 [Electric Car](/electriccar/) - **Physics** - Is this useful to anyone?
 I don't know but I might as well put it here - You set the maximum speed of an electric car and watch the battery drain.
 I used it for my students to practice looking at linear and non linear relationships.
 It was part of a whole unit on electric cars.

+[Light and Temperature](/lighttemp/) - **Chemistry/Physics** - Change the temperature of a black body.
+See the distribution of light by wavelength and see an approximation of the color.
+I have a version that shows the distribution by frequency too I could fix up if there is interest.

 [Measuring Gravity](/gravity/) - **Physics** - I normally do an activity where I drop a metal ball down a three flight stairwell and have students time it.
 I can't do that remotely so I will use this simulation.
 Students time a 10m drop and then can calculate g.
 They can then use that to calculate a greater distance.

-[Light and Temperature](/lighttemp/) - **Chemistry/Physics** - Change the temperature of a black body.
-See the distribution of light by wavelength and see an approximation of the color.
-I have a version that shows the distribution by frequency too I could fix up if there is interest.
+[Music Waves](/musicwaves/) - **Physics** - Keyboard that plays sounds and shows the wave on the screen.
+Can change the audio volume.
+Sound may not work on some old platforms.
+White keys only, black keys don't work.

 [Index of Refraction](/ior/) - **Physics** - How can you tell the difference between a real diamond and a fake?
 Use Snell's law of course.
 Practice on water, glass, and plastic then determine if your diamond sample is real or a fake.
 In this simulation you drag and rotate a laser, ruler, and protractor.